-By using the R3 Continuum peer review, your claims staff can feel confident in making accurate and efficient claims decisions, saving time and money, and helping to focus treatment providers on functional improvement and return to work.
+By using the R3c peer review, your claims staff can feel confident in making accurate and efficient claims decisions, saving time and money, and helping to focus treatment providers on functional improvement and return to work.

-Objective and thorough evaluations provide a personalized assessment of an individual's medical and psychological function to help you quickly and effectively resolve a claim.
+Objective and thorough evaluations provide a personalized assessment of an individual's psychological function to help you quickly and effectively resolve a claim.

 Fitness for Duty Evaluations